nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 ---

 This tutorial explains how to create a Nextstrain build for Tuberculosis sequences.
-However, much of it will be applicable to any run where you are starting with VCF files rather than Fasta files.
+However, much of it will be applicable to any run where you are starting with VCF files rather than FASTA files.

 We will first make the build step-by-step using an example data set.
 Then we will see how to automate this stepwise process by defining a pathogen build script which contains the commands we will run below.